spennymain/vim/README.md

-# Configurations for vim :smile:
+# my IDE, inside neovim, praise be to richard stallman

 run the install script on mac or linux

-open nvim and run :PlugInstall to complete setup
+open nvim and run `:PlugInstall` and `:UpdateRemotePlugin` to complete setup.